Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 RuPaul’s Drag Race

-Gents: begin your engines.
-Whereas the UK’s first series of the drag queen competitors aired to vital acclaim, the US – and authentic – model of the competition is now accessible to watch on Netflix.
-It follows the identical format because the British present: a gaggle of fierce queens combat for the title of the following drag famous person, every hoping to impress head decide RuPaul Charles with their charisma, uniqueness, nerve and expertise (we’ll allow you to work out that acronym for your self).
+Gentlemen: start your engines.
+While the UK’s first series of the drag queen competition aired to critical acclaim, the US – and original – version of the contest is now available to watch on Netflix.
+It follows the same format as the British show: a group of fierce queens fight for the title of the next drag superstar, each hoping to impress head judge RuPaul Charles with their charisma, uniqueness, nerve and talent (we’ll let you work out that acronym for yourself).

-Positive, it’s not probably the most high-minded TV, however the contest, now in its 12th season, is filled with shady shenanigans, excessive couture, loads of gags (ahem) and unmissable drama.
-And that’s earlier than we point out the visitor judges, which have included Girl Gaga, Nicki Minaj, Whoopi Goldberg, Alexandria Ocasio-Cortez, Jeff Goldblum and Lizzo.
+Sure, it’s not the most high-minded TV, but the contest, now in its 12th season, is packed with shady shenanigans, high couture, plenty of gags (ahem) and unmissable drama.
+And that’s before we mention the guest judges, which have included Lady Gaga, Nicki Minaj, Whoopi Goldberg, Alexandria Ocasio-Cortez, Jeff Goldblum and Lizzo.

-Most significantly, nonetheless, it’s all very warm-hearted.
-Regardless of the common arguments, every episode additionally sees the queens assist one another by the competition’s hardships.
-And this well-meaning really feel is hammered house by Ru herself, every week reminding contestants and viewers alike: “If you happen to don’t love your self, how within the hell you gunna love someone else?”
+Most importantly, however, it’s all very warm-hearted.
+Despite the regular arguments, each episode also sees the queens support each other through the contest’s hardships.
+And this well-meaning feel is hammered home by Ru herself, each week reminding contestants and viewers alike: “If you don’t love yourself, how in the hell you gunna love somebody else?”

 Watch on Netflix